Summary of Material Accounting Policies

 1. Company information

 Panacea Biotec Limited (Corporate identification number: L33117PB1984PLC022350) ('PBL' or the 'Company') is a public company incorporated and domiciled in India.
 The Company has its registered office at Ambala-Chandigarh Highway, Lalru-140501, Punjab, India.
-The Company has been incorporated under the provisions of the Companies Act 1956 and its equity shares are listed with BSE Limited and National Stock Exchange of India Limited.
+The Company has been incorporated under the provisions of Indian Companies Act, 1956 and is existing under the provisions of Indian Companies Act, 2013.
+Equity shares are listed with BSE Limited and National Stock Exchange of India Limited.

 Company overview